 A single quarter of majors cellular biology, this course is intended for students pursuing careers in the allied health fields and satisfies the biology prerequisite for A&P 1 (BIOL& 241) and Microbiology (BIOL& 260).
 Topics of study include: structure and function of biological molecules, structure and function of prokaryotic and eukaryotic cells, membrane transport, energetics and cell metabolism, cell communication, chromosome structure and replication, gene expression, cell division, classical genetics, and evolution.
-Math/Science distribution requirement may not include more than 5 credits from BIOL 211 and BIOL 222 although graduation credit can be awarded for both.
+Math/Science distribution requirement may not include more than 5 credits from BIOL& 211 and BIOL& 222 although graduation credit can be awarded for both.
 Related investigations take place in a two-hour lab period each week.
-Prerequisite: Successful completion of either CHEM& 121 or CHEM& 161 with a 2.0 or better, recent high school chemistry with a B or better, or instructor permission.
-High school biology strongly recommended.
-Note: A minimum grade of 2.0 in this class is required for entry into BIOL& 241 and BIOL& 260.
+Prerequisite: A 2.0 or better in CHEM& 121 or CHEM& 161, or a B or better in high school chemistry within the last two years with instructor permission, AND a 2.0 or better in BIOL& 100 or BIOL 104, or a B or better in high school biology or AP biology within the last two years with instructor permission.
 LS